techwriterkoduje/cake-conf-2025-git-for-docs/modules/00-git-basics.md

 It's a repository hosted on the Internet or somewhere else.
 It's not a requirement of Git to have one central remote repository as the "source of truth" but a process choice.
 It's hard to collaborate with others without such a repository.
 Sure, you can share changes with others in a different way, for example by creating and sending patches, but it's not a scalable solution.
 With the advent of platforms like GitHub and Bitbucket, it became a convention to have a remote repository with which everyone synchronizes their changes by pulling and pushing them.
-These platforms offer additional features, such as pull requests, which are useful when you work on a project with others.
+These platforms offer additional features, such as authentication, access control pull requests, which are useful when you work on a project with others.
 It's important to know what is part of Git and what is an extra thing on top of it added by a platform.

 ## Why technical writers should learn Git